-The Boston Beer Company, Inc. and subsidiaries (the "Company") are engaged in the business of selling alcohol beverages throughout the United States and in selected international markets, under the trade names, "The Boston Beer Company," "Twisted Tea Brewing Company," and "Angry Orchard Cider Company."
-The Company's Samuel Adams[®] beer and Sam Adams Light[®] are produced and sold under the trade name "The Boston Beer Company."
-A&S Brewing Collaborative LLC, d/b/a Alchemy & Science ("A&S"), a wholly-owned subsidiary of the Company, produces and sells beer under various trade names.
-To date, sales from A&S brands have not been significant.
-The accompanying consolidated balance sheet as of June 29, 2013 and the consolidated statements of comprehensive income and consolidated statements of cash flows for the interim periods ended June 29, 2013 and June 30, 2012 have been prepared by the Company, without audit, in accordance with U.S. generally accepted accounting principles for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission.
+The Boston Beer Company, Inc. and certain subsidiaries (the "Company") are engaged in the business of selling alcohol beverages throughout the United States and in selected international markets, under the trade names, "The Boston Beer Company," "Twisted Tea Brewing Company," and "Angry Orchard Cider Company."
+The Company's Samuel Adams® beer and Sam Adams Light ® are produced and sold under the trade name "The Boston Beer Company."
+A&S Brewing Collaborative LLC, d/b/a Alchemy & Science ("A&S"), a wholly-owned subsidiary of the Company, sells beer under various trade names that is produced under its own license and the Company's licenses.
+To date, sales from A&S brands are less than 1% of net revenues.
+The accompanying consolidated balance sheet as of September 28, 2013 and the consolidated statements of comprehensive income and consolidated statements of cash flows for the interim periods ended September 28, 2013 and September 29, 2012 have been prepared by the Company, without audit, in accordance with U.S. generally accepted accounting principles for interim financial information and pursuant to the rules and regulations of the Securities and Exchange Commission.
 Accordingly, they do not include all of the information and footnotes required for complete financial statements by generally accepted accounting principles and should be read in conjunction with the audited financial statements included in the Company's Annual Report on Form 10-K for the year ended December 29, 2012.